-On new builds, and on existing rigs, the trailer lights and wires must all function.
-Here are some tips on the subject so if you find electrical a little confusing or intimidating, read on.
-This post is all about wiring up for success on the road.
+On new trailer builds, and on existing rigs, the trailer lights and wires must all function.
+Here are some tips on the subject so if you find the electrical a little confusing or intimidating, read on.
+This article is all about wiring up for success on the road.

-There are lots of great options in trailer lights these days, but little has changed in wiring.
-Still it can be a little confusing, so hopefully we can unravel some concepts to make it easy to do it yourself.
+There are lots of great options in trailer lights these days, but little has really changed in wiring.
+Still it can be a little confusing, so hopefully we can unravel some concepts and make it easy to do it yourself.

 Yeah, sometimes dealing with electrical things can be a little daunting.
 So many choices, so many ways to do it.
-Yet, it’s really fairly straightforward when you understand the basics.
-Let’s look at wiring trailers.
+Yet, it’s fairly straightforward when you understand the basics.
+Let’s look at wiring now for trailers.

-In current times, there is almost no reason to go with anything but LED lights.
-Even if you’re replacing one on an existing trailer, it’s very likely you can find one to fit up in the same form and bolt pattern, but in LED.
+With current products, there is almost no reason to go with anything but LED lights.
+Even if you’re replacing one on an existing trailer, it’s very likely you can find one to fit in the same form and bolt pattern, but in LED.
 (LED is Light Emitting Diode, in case you wondered.
 It’s just a lower energy way of creating brighter light.
 They are also much more durable — which is nice for trailers.)

 The technology with LED’s has come of age.
 For new builds, you can get some really slim and very bright lights.
 We recommend sealed and submersible for everything because they’re only a couple bucks more, and it potentially solves many issues.
-Of course your trailer may never go underwater, but if the lights are rated for submersibility, then you’ll never have to worry about corrosion or internal damage that can make lights stop working.
+Of course your trailer may never go underwater, but if the lights are submersible, then you’ll never have to worry about corrosion or internal moisture damage that can make lights quit working.

 Connectors – Hitch to Trailer

 Oh boy!
 There are a ton of different styles of trailer electrical connectors.
-From 4-Pins to lots.
+From 4-Pins to many.
 4- & 5-Pin flat and 7-Pin RV style are the most common for non-commercial applications, and I’d say if you have the choice, go with one of these.
-Our Trailer Wiring Diagram page has all the pin and color codes if you want them.
+Our Trailer Wiring Diagram page has all the pins and color codes if you want them.

 Yeah, Button it.
 Connecting wires for each light is often a hassle.
-Here are some tips (some controversial).
-Use what you like, discard the others.
+Here are some tips (some controversial) for success.
+Use what you like, discard the rest.

-- If you’re connecting wires to lugs, like in a 7-pin connector, spray a little PAM or WD-40 in there after just to keep moisture at bay.
+- When connecting wires to lugs, like in a 7-pin connector, spray a little PAM or WD-40 in AFTER to keep moisture at bay.

-- Loose Wires can connect in a number of ways.
-The guillotine style ‘T’ connectors (shown blue) are popular, though some people say they’re trouble after a few years.
-I personally prefer Solder then Heat Shrink, but that’s hard to do on a ‘T’ in connection.
-Butt Splice Crimp Connectors also work with the right tools.
+- Loose Wires can connect in many ways.
+Guillotine ‘T’ connectors (shown blue) are popular, though some say they’re trouble after a few years.
+I prefer solder, then heat shrink.
+Crimp Connectors also work with the right tools.
 See this tutorial for marine grade crimp connectors.

-- Make the wire connections.
+- Stagger the wire connections.
 When multiple connections are in the same general area, make them different lengths so the connections stagger slightly.
 (See the photo above.)
-Wrap them separately (with electrical tape – not done in the photo) for isolation, then wrap them all together for final sealing.
+Wrap them separately (not done in the photo) for isolation, then wrap them all together for final shielding.

-- Use flexible conduit or some other flexible housing over the wires to protect them from the trailer to the vehicle connector.
+- Use flexible conduit, rubber hose, or some other flexible protection over the wires going from the trailer to the tow vehicle.

-A small version of the map (or wiring diagram) is shown here.
-It’s a typical Trailer Wiring Diagram / Schematic for most trailers.
-Click for the complete Trailer Wiring Diagrams article where you’ll find the full size diagrams and a ton of other information about trailer lights and wires.
+A small version of a typical trailer wiring diagram is shown here.
+It works for most trailers.
+Click for the complete Trailer Wiring Diagrams article where you’ll find the full size diagrams and a ton of other information about trailer lights, main connectors, and wires.

 We recommend one of 3 standards for wiring.
-They are all discussed in detail on the Trailer Wiring Article.
+They are all discussed in the Trailer Wiring Diagram article.
 Follow the standards.
 Don’t just pass off the trailer lights and wires thinking that you’ll be the only one that ever uses it.
 Sure shooting, you’ll want to pull some other trailer or you’ll get a new vehicle and have to mess with all the wires again.
 In this case, standards are good.

-From the wiring diagram, use the wires shown that are applicable, and just leave out the rest.
+From the wiring diagram, use the wires that are applicable, and just leave out the rest.

 Once you know what functions to include, just lay out the lights and wires.
 Starting at the front, measure the lengths of wire, then add for some extra, and get the parts.